 Any insurance restoration contractor would agree that the flashings surrounding the chimney have the most complicated design.
 They’re composed of small, L-shaped pieces of metal (step flashings) sandwiched by shingle courses.
 At the cricket, which prevents water pooling behind the chimney, the flashing runs along the covering and is mortared into the chimney itself for waterproofing.
 Mortared along the sides, counterflashings run down overtop of step flashings, directing the water away from the area where the wall and roof meet.

 Roof flashings are prone to misuse.
-You can prevent it and bring the best out of your roof with Polk Contracting, Inc. Call us at (410) 660-2922 to discuss your roofing needs, and get a FREE estimate in Abingdon, Bel Air, or any neighboring MD community.
+You can prevent it and bring the best out of your roof with Polk Contracting, Inc. Call us at (410) 660-2922 to discuss your roofing needs, and get a FREE estimate.
+We serve clients in Harford County and surrounding areas.